varshithams/portfolio/critique-by-design.md

 "A surprising element to me is at the age of 55 - 75, time spent with friends is less.
 Either with family or with your partner as well is less which means it's mostly alone which is scary.
 Numerical in y axis for time spent with friends( 0 - 50 - 100) is different when compared to other category( 0 - 100- 200) which is confusing"

 _Who do you think is the intended audience for this?_
 "Introverts like me.
-People who want to date or looking for a relationship.
+People who want to date or are looking for a relationship.
 This might also help people who are studying psychology.
-Lets say I want to build a resort, I would want to look at this graph as I would know who my target audiences are based on age to increase my marketing there"
+Let's say I want to build a resort, I would want to look at this graph as I would know who my target audiences are based on age to increase my marketing there"

 _Is there anything you would change or do differently?_
 " As I mentioned earlier I would change the numerical values in time spent  with friends matching the other categories.
 I would also want to know more about the span of those individuals whose data was collected.
-Time spent - these words keep repeating in yaxis I would remove it and keep it simple making it easier to read or find the categories"
+Time spent - these words keep repeating in the y-axis I would remove it and keep it simple making it easier to read or find the categories"

-_How much would you rate this on 10?_
+_How much would you rate this out of 10?_
 " I would rate this 9/10 as it was easy to understand as a whole, but if you make those changes that I mentioned I think it would be much easier"